-Prevalence of TBEV in questing adult D. reticulatus ticks from Białowieża Primeval Forest was similar (1.58%)71 to that in questing I. ricinus (1.30%),72 as was the case in Moldova (adult I. ricinus 3.8%, adult D. reticulatus 3.9%, but adult Haemaphysalis punctate 8.8%).73 The natural occurrence of TBEV in a D. reticulatus tick population has also been proven for Germany during 2016 to 2018 by isolation of several TBEV strains from this tick species in a natural focus.74
+Prevalence of TBEV in questing adult D. reticulatus ticks from Białowieża Primeval Forest was similar $(1.58\%)^{71}$ to that in questing I. ricinus (1.30%), as was the case in Moldova (adult I. ricinus 3.8%, adult D. reticulatus 3.9%, but adult Haemaphysalis punctate 8.8%).
+The natural occurrence of TBEV in a D. reticulatus tick population has also been proven for Germany during 2016 to 2018 by isolation of several TBEV strains from this tick species in a natural focus.

 The differences in TBEV prevalence in the various vector species remain puzzling.
-Questing I. ricinus usually have a very low prevalence of the virus, ranging from no virus in many areas to less than 1% in most others, and rarely reaching 2-5%, in unfed adults. ^{75-79} Knap and Avsic-Zupanc80 showed that over a 4-year period, the prevalence was at the expected low level in the 8 areas studied, but that no area was consistently positive for the virus.
+Questing l. ricinus usually have a very low prevalence of the virus, ranging from no virus in many areas to less than 1% in most others, and rarely reaching 2-5%, in unfed adults.75-79 Knap and Avsic-Zupanc showed that over a 4-year period, the prevalence was at the expected low level in the 8 areas studied, but that no area was consistently positive for the virus.
 This may be related to the frequently low sample sizes (14/30 samples had fewer than 300 specimens).

 Prevalence of the virus in feeding ticks, although very variable, can be substantially higher.
-79 Waldenström et al. 81 showed a low prevalence (0.5%) in nymphs and larvae feeding on migratory birds in Sweden, while Kazarina et al.82 detected 14% nymphs and 7% larvae of I. ricinus on migratory birds infected in Latvia.
+Waldenström et al. showed a low prevalence (0.5%) in nymphs and larvae feeding on migratory birds in Sweden, while Kazarina et al. detected 14% nymphs and 7% larvae of I. ricinus on migratory birds infected in Latvia.
 Data for I. persulcatus are more variable.
-Korenberg and Kovalevskii83 reported a high TBEV prevalence in unfed adults, ranging from 10.9% to 38.7% over 6 years (mean 26.2%) in unfed adults in the Pre-Ural Region, whereas the prevalence in the Primorskii Region of the Russian Far-East ranged from a little over 1% to over 9% from 1970 to 1990, and in the Khabarovsk Region from 3.4% to 9.4% over 4 years.84 In the Novosibirsk Region, the prevalence of TBEV in unfed adult I. persulcatus was 3.6%, with 0.8% being pathogenic to laboratory mice.
-85 In the same study, 3.3% of questing adult I. pavlovskyi were infected with the virus with 1.8% of the isolates being pathogenic.
-Information on less commonly encountered vectors is rarely available and sample sizes are usually low, making such data unreliable (e.g., Kim et al.).86 Long-term studies and statistical analyses showed that higher average temperatures during the summer-autumn period may lead to higher levels of TBEV found in ticks and consequently increase the risk for humans to develop symptomatic TBE following an infected tick bite.87 species from different families, as well as in a large number of passerine and non-passerine bird species (Table 2).
-Virus infection was demonstrated by antibodies to the virus or viral ribonucleic acid (RNA) detection in a wide variety of bird species, ^{81,82,88,89} with virus isolation from Turdus pilaris (fieldfare) and Acrocephalus dumetorum (Blyth's reed warbler) opening the possibility of virus transfer to new foci during bird dispersal or migration.
-88 Viremia has been induced experimentally in birds, reaching levels theoretically sufficient to infect feeding ticks.
-59 Generally speaking, findings of TBEV in animals, whether indirect or direct, do not mean that much eco-epidemiologically.
-Only the demonstration of reservoir competence indicates an active role in the perpetuation of TBEV.
+Korenberg and Kovalevskii reported a high TBEV prevalence in unfed adults, ranging from 10.9% to 38.7% over 6 years (mean 26.2%) in unfed adults in the Pre-Ural Region, whereas the prevalence in the Primorskii Region of the Russian Far-East ranged from a little over 1% to over 9% from 1970 to 1990, and in the Khabarovsk Region from 3.4% to 9.4% over 4 years.
+In the Novosibirsk Region, the prevalence of TBEV in unfed adult I. persulcatus was 3.6%, with 0.8% being pathogenic to laboratory mice.
+In the same study, 3.3% of questing adult I. pavlovskyi were infected with the virus with 1.8% of the isolates being pathogenic.
+Information on less commonly encountered vectors is rarely available and sample sizes are usually low, making such data unreliable (e.g., Kim et al.).
+Long-term studies and statistical analyses showed that higher average temperatures during the summer-autumn period may lead to higher levels of TBEV found in ticks and consequently increase the risk for humans to develop symptomatic TBE following an infected tick bite.